-You must make a point of drinking local wine and beer.
+You must make a point of drinking local wine and beer when visiting Maui.
 You can visit the King’s Cottage or Tedeschi Winery for wine tasting.

 MauiWine is a local wine brand that has been around for several decades and is pretty famous for its pineapple wines.

 While you are indulging in the local booze, don’t forget to drink their local craft beer made in Maui at the Maui Brewing Co.

 This event is held every Saturday at the UH Maui College based in Kahului.
 The event starts at 7 am and ends at 1 pm, and you are required to pay an entrance fee of $50 per person.

 This is the best place to get cheap souvenirs and other unique items made by the residents of Maui.
 You will find everything from art, carvings, and clothing to packaged food items such as fruit jars.
 There are also food booths where you can get a bite.

 Final Thoughts On Visting Maui

 Maui is a great travel destination.
 So if you are planning a vacation and have no set place in mind, why don’t you head over to Maui?

 It is packed with places to see and activities to do, but you also enjoy tantalizing dishes, excellent local beer, and wine.